For situations that are not covered by this guide, or for further examples, please check New Hart’s Rules: The Oxford Style Guide (Waddingham, 2014).

 See also Canmore IDs

-Endnotes may be used when references are predominantly to documentary material.
+Endnotes numbered in text may be used when references are predominantly to archival material.
 The same referencing style must be consistent throughout the paper.
 Footnotes should never be used.

 Ibid may be used (no full stop, and no italics) to refer to the immediately preceding note.
 It should not be used if the preceding note has more than one reference in it.

 Numbers should be given in full text where less than 11 and in numerals thereafter (five samples from each pit, 22 sherds) with the exception of centuries and millennia that are always written in numerals (19th century, 4th millennium BC).